Amefurikozo/My-Portfolio-Page/README.md

 ### MY PORTFOLIO PAGE

-This website was created during my first 2 months of learning the basics of web design and web developing, so it feels kind of special to me.
+This website was created during my first months of learning the basics of web design and web developing, it's my second effort at building a portfolio-like website, so it feels kind of special to me.
 I kind of tried to do a few things differently from the regular, design wise that is.. and I'm quite fond of the results.

 It's made with HTML, CSS and a lil bit of Javascript.